La Lombardy it is an administrative region with the ordinary statutes of north-western Italy, established in 1948.

 To delimit the Lombardy to the north, the Alpine divide can be used between the Valtellina and the valleys of the Reno and the Inn even if, sometimes, the border crosses the Valtellina side.

-In the east are the Lake Garda and the river Mincio to separate Lombardy from other Italian regions; as well as south Po (except for Oltrepò Pavese e Oltrepò Mantovano which extend further south), and to the west the Lake Maggiore and the Ticino (with the exception of the Lomellina that verges towards Piedmont) can serve to distinguish them from other regions of Lombardy.
+In the east are the Garda Lake and the river Mincio to separate Lombardy from other Italian regions; as well as south Po (except for Oltrepò Pavese e Oltrepò Mantovano which extend further south), and to the west the Lake Maggiore and the Ticino (with the exception of the Lomellina that verges towards Piedmont) can serve to distinguish them from other regions of Lombardy.

 These boundaries enclose an area of just under 24.000 ² km, making it the fourth region for surface extension.